|Why H.I.V/A.I.D.S is not highly contagious|

 Disease: Some disease especially Sexually Transmitted Infections (S.T.I) can or even cause both the weakening of the immune system and inflammation of the sex organs.
 This increases the likelihood of infection.

-Surface Area: The larger the area that is expose to the virus, the greater the possibility of infection.
+Surface Area: The larger the area that is exposed to the virus, the greater the possibility of infection.
 That is the vagina is larger than the penis.

 Viral Load: The semen contains much more virus that vagina fluid.